The phrase "tilt-shift" describes a photographic technique that is

 Lens with shift mechanism

 Tilt-shift style miniature photos are simply photos of real life scenes that

 are made to look like miniature scale models.

 This is done using either a special camera lens (one with tilt capability), or with

 software, instead of a special lens.
 These photos are sometimes

 called "fake" miniatures, because they are pictures of

-Additionally, the simulated depth-of-field method in software and TiltShiftMaker can be called "fake
+Additionally, the simulated depth-of-field method in software and TiltShiftMaker is sometimes called "fake

 tilt-shift", as the resulting photos were not taken with a real tilt/shift lens.